event logo

 1. A valid Kaa Cloud account.

-3. Familiarity with the Rule Engine and its architecture.
+3. Basic knowledge of the Rule Engine and its architecture.

-This section covers how to set up an application and an endpoint, as well as simulate device telemetry by publishing mock data using the “Data Publish” tab on the “Device” page.
+• Simulate device telemetry by publishing mock data through the “Data Publish” tab on the “Device” page.

 Create an Application and Endpoint